bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ## Course Format

-### Lectures
-Lectures will be both synchronous and asynchronous.
-During our scheduled class time, we will focus on things we cannot do when we are not together: mainly doing practice problems together and answering questions about course content.
-All in-class lectures will be recorded.
-We will also use some pre-recorded videos, which cover specific course material that we will then go straight to practicing during lectures.
+While some of our reserved class periods will be used for **interactive lectures** where new concepts will be introduced, other days will be reserved for in-depth **tutorials** where students will be expected to review course materials (recorded lecture videos, slides, and notes) **before** the class period and during class we will work in small groups to complete an in-depth programming assignment.

+The rough schedule of the course will be (there are some exceptions):

+* Mondays - Lecture Day
+* Wednesdays - Tutorial Day
+* Fridays - Practice Day

+For lecture days, we'll have interactive lectures where we introduce a new topic and focus on building a core understanding.
+For Tutorial days, you'll work in your tutorial groups to complete an assignment during class time.
+On Practice+ days, we'll do a little more practice along with previewing the next components of the course.

 When we assign a pre-recorded lecture, students *must* watch the video before coming to lecture.
-Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).
+Organizationally, some topics/modules span multiple lectures.

-### Tutorial Sessions / Study Groups
+### Tutorial / Study Groups
 The best way to learn how to program is by writing lots of programs.
 To facilitate this, and to provide a more close-knit learning setting within the context of our larger class, you will each take part in weekly tutorial sessions with one of our Peer Mentors (PMs).
 You will sign up for a Tutorial Group at the end of the first week of class and then, each Wednesday of the quarter, you'll come to class and complete a tutorial with that group and the guidance of a PM/TA.

 By completing the tutorials, you will become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects), push you to write lots of programs, and help you assess what you know and don't know so that you can know when to ask for more help in lecture or in office hours.